-- Go to AtoZWorldCulture.com or AtoZtheWorld.com. - Peruse list of countries. - Identify three countries you are curious about.
-Skim materials for these countries: get a quick sense of where the country is, who lives there, and whether you are curious about the place. - Choose one country to mentally visit for this exercise. - Learn about your chosen country: Read & take preliminary notes - Go to Maps-understand where country is.
+- Go to AtoZWorldCulture.com or AtoZtheWorld.com. - Peruse list of countries.

+- Identify three countries you are curious about.
+Skim materials for these countries: get a quick sense of where the country is, who lives there, and whether you are curious about the place. - Choose one country to mentally visit for this exercise.

+Learn about your chosen country: Read & take preliminary notes

-- Read the articles Country Snapshot, Cultural Overview, Demographics, The People, Government (read the first few sections, skim the rest), Maps, Climate and Geography, National Cuisine, and Life Cycle. - Take notes as you go regarding possible key points.
-Questions your notes should address include: - Where is this country? - What groups of people live there? - Where do they come from originally?
-Sketch out a timeline of which groups came to the country and when-nothing fancy, just a basic timeline for your reference in preparing your performance piece. - What languages do people speak?
+- Go to Maps-understand where country is. - Read the articles Country Snapshot, Cultural Overview, Maps, Climate and Geography, Life Cycle, and Religion. - Take notes as you go regarding possible key points.
+Notice key points regarding the country itself, and notice how it is alike and/or different from the US.
+Questions your notes should address include: - Where is this country? - How are the climate/s and landscape/s alike and/or different from those in the US? - What groups of people live there? - Where do they come from originally? - What languages do people speak?
 Do people speak different languages in different parts of the country?
-What other nations/groups in the world speak these same languages? - How do the different groups living in the country get along? - What are the country's major regions?
+What other nations/groups in the world speak these same languages?
+Are these languages spoken in the US? - How do the different groups living in the country get along?
+How does this seem alike or different from life in the US? - What are the country's major regions?
 Are those regions defined by landscape differences, or cultural differences, both, or by other factors? - What kinds of religions do people practice?
-Do the different religious groups intermingle, or live mostly separately? - What do people in this country think is important? - What kinds of things do people do for work?
+Do the different religious groups intermingle, or live mostly separately?
+Are these religions practiced in the US? - What do people in this country think is important?
+How is this alike and/or different from what people in the US think is important? - What kinds of things do people do for work?
 Are people's occupations different region by region? - What do people eat?
-Does the cuisine vary by region? - What kinds of environmental changes or pressures is the country experiencing?
-How are these environmental pressures interacting with economic pressures to impact people's daily lives? - In what ways do people in this country have it made? - What are their struggles? - What should a visitor know about how people in this country like to communicate, in order to have a smooth visit? - Overall, what sorts of ideas do the readings give you regarding where the citizens of this country fall along the cultural values spectra below?
+Does the cuisine vary by region?
+Do elements of the cuisine seem familiar from cuisines you've encountered in the US? - What kinds of environmental changes or pressures is the country experiencing?
+How are these environmental pressures interacting with economic pressures to impact people's daily lives?
+Does this resemble similar pressures in the US, or not? - What kinds of economic changes or pressures is the country experiencing?
+How are economic pressures impacting people's daily lives?
+How does this resemble or not resemble the role of economic pressure in US citizens' lives? - In what ways do people in this country have it made? - What are their struggles? - Overall, what sorts of ideas do the readings give you regarding where the citizens of this country fall along the cultural values spectra below?
 If your answers differ for the different cultural groups within the country, note this for yourself:

 authoritarian egalitarian

 outcome goal process goal

 private idea/emotion processing public idea/emotion processing

 indirect communication direct communication

-group harmony priority individual expression priority

-When you have finished reading and taking notes, review your notes and, in a different color ink or with a highlighter, circle the ideas that now strike you as most important for a person new to this culture to get a sense of it.
+- Where would you place US citizens, or various groups of US citizens, along those same cultural spectra? - When you have finished reading and taking preliminary notes, review your notes and, in a different color ink or with a highlighter, circle the ideas that now strike you as most important for a person new to this culture to get a sense of it.